 Are you planning a trip to Brazil, but you are still unsure of when to go?
 It all depends on where you want to go and what you want to do.
 Discover in this article everything you want to know to enjoy your trip.

 Brazil is a huge country, and Brazil travel is affected by the fact that the weather, landscape, and culture change as you go from region to region.
 In addition, these elements can also change drastically according to the time of year.
 To avoid any unexpected surprises, such as booking your sightseeing trip in the Amazon in the middle of the torrential rain season, or visiting the majestic “Lençóis Maranhenses” when the blue water lagoons have all evaporated, here is your answer to the crucial question when planning a Brazilian adventure:

 “What is the best period to visit Brazil?”

 Brazil is a continent-sized country of 8.5 million square kilometres (3.2 million square miles).
 The coastline is 4,655 miles (7,491 km) long.
 This immensity brings regional weather differences within the country.
 (Brazil has equatorial, tropical, subtropical, semi-arid and oceanic climates.)
 The first thing to remember is that in Brazil, seasons are the opposite to those in the Northern hemisphere, in that summer starts in December and ends in March, and winter is from June to September.

 In general, the North of Brazil is tropical and the South is more temperate, especially in the mountainous areas; temperatures will be lower.
-The interior of the country is hot and dry whereas, along the coastal and jungle areas, you will find a wet and humid climate.
-The hottest part of Brazil is the Northeast where temperatures can rise as high as 38° (100.4° F) after May.
-In the south of Rio de Janeiro, especially on higher ground, you will encounter average temperatures between 19° and 21° (66° F and 70° F).
+The interior of the country is hot and dry whereas, in the coastal and jungle areas, you will find a wet and humid climate.
+The hottest part of Brazil is the Northeast where temperatures can rise as high as 38° C (100.4° F) after May.
+In the south of Rio de Janeiro, especially on higher ground, you will encounter average temperatures between 19° C and 21° C (66° F and 70° F).